smcpeak/smflex/flex.md

         frob        special(); REJECT;
         [^ \t\n]+   ++word_count;

-Without the **REJECT,** any "frob"'s in the input would not be counted as words, since the scanner normally executes only one action per token.
+Without the `REJECT`, any "frob"'s in the input would not be counted as words, since the scanner normally executes only one action per token.
-Multiple **REJECT's** are allowed, each one finding the next best choice to the currently active rule.
+Multiple `REJECT`'s are allowed, each one finding the next best choice to the currently active rule.
 For example, when the following scanner scans the token "abcd", it will write "abcdabcaba" to the output: